-Confidence turned into doubt and insecurity
+Confidence turned into confusion

 Studies show women in the U.S. are backing off from their career ambitions despite having a ‘we can do it’ attitude.

 To bring the story to life the film follows our director Ashley Maria, some amazing teenagers who show us what they’re experiencing as they advance from middle school into high school, and a new mother who is experiencing “the mommy penalty” and learns what “work-life-blend” is all about (for her).

-In the film, Ashley takes us on a journey across the United States interviewing women who found ways to overcome the unique obstacles that many women face – women like UNC Chapel Hill’s Women’s Basketball Coach, Sylvia Hatchell; Focus Brands Group President, Kat Cole; MOZ CEO, Sarah Bird; Major General Heidi V. Brown; famed film and television actor/director Joan Darling.
+In the film, Ashley takes us on a journey across the United States interviewing women who found ways to overcome the unique obstacles that many women face – women like UNC Chapel Hill’s Women’s Basketball Coach, Sylvia Hatchell; Focus Brands Group President, Kat Cole; MOZ CEO, Sarah Bird; Major General Heidi V. Brown; and famed film and television actor/director Joan Darling.